ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 **Note:** 5 stages were typical of a 1980s processor.
 Nowadays they can have > 15.

-It's up to the processor map instructions it provides in its ISA to these stages.
+It's up to the processor to map the instructions it provides in its ISA to these stages.

 ### 4.3.2 Hardware Structure
 A sequential CPU would treat each stage a sequential operation, with each stage happening in order.
 The building of a sequential CPU requires a combination of hardware registers with values passed via single bit wires, hardware units (ALU, memory, etc) that perform some dedicated function, and control logic that switch between input signals.